-- 3. Declare that EPA violated the ESA by failing to complete consultation necessary to ensure that the Registration Actions are not likely to jeopardize the continued existence of listed species or destroy or adversely modify their critical habitat; - Declare that the Registration Actions and product registrations 4. are new uses that required public notice and comment, and EPA's failure to provide notice and comment violations of FIFRA and the APA; - 5.
-Set aside, or vacate, the Registration Actions and product registrations in whole or part as needed to stop their sale and use; - 6.
-Prohibit any continued use of existing, already sold pesticide products registered under the now-vacated registrations; - 7.
-Grant any other relief as may be necessary and appropriate to stop the use and sale of pesticides authorized by the Registration Actions before and after vacatur; - Declare that the Defendants' action in reversing longstanding 8.
-EPA rules regarding Section 24(c) of FIFRA for these products but also all other pesticides without notice and comment was in violation of the APA and was arbitrary, capricious, without observance of procedures required by law, and therefore must be set aside; - 9.
-Declare that EPA, should it wish to alter Section 24(c), must undertake notice and comment rulemaking; - Set aside, or vacate, the Registration Actions with regard to 10.
-Section 24(c);

-1 11.
-Award Plaintiffs the costs of this litigation, including reasonable

-2 attorneys' fees and expert witness fees; and
+- 2. Declare that EPA failed to support the Registration Actions, dicamba product registrations, and Registration Amendments with substantial evidence; - 3.
+Declare that EPA violated the ESA by failing to complete consultation necessary to ensure that the Registration Actions are not likely to jeopardize the continued existence of listed species or destroy or adversely modify their critical habitat and by failing to address 2021 incidents in the Registration Amendments; - 4.
+Declare that the Registration Actions and product registrations are new uses that required public notice and comment, and EPA's failure to provide notice and comment violations of FIFRA and the APA; - 5.
+Set aside, or vacate, the Registration Actions, and product registrations, and Registration Amendments in whole or part as needed to stop their sale and use; - 6.
+Prohibit any continued use of existing, already sold pesticide products registered under the now-vacated registrations;

+- 7. Grant any other relief as may be necessary and appropriate to stop the use and sale of pesticides authorized by the Registration Actions before and after vacatur; - 8.
+Declare that the Defendants' action in reversing longstanding EPA rules regarding Section 24(c) of FIFRA for these products but also all other pesticides without notice and comment was in violation of the APA and was arbitrary, capricious, without observance of procedures required by law, and therefore must be set aside; - 9.
+Declare that EPA, should it wish to alter Section 24(c), must undertake notice and comment rulemaking; - 10.
+Set aside, or vacate, the Registration Actions with regard to Section 24(c); - 11.
+Award Plaintiffs the costs of this litigation, including reasonable attorneys' fees and expert witness fees; and - 12.
-3 12.
 Grant such other relief as the Court deems just and proper.

-4

-5 Respectful ly submitted this 3rd day of May, 2021.
+1 Respectfully submitted this 7th day of June, 2022.

-6
+$2 \mid$

-7 s/ George Kimbrell
+3 s/ George Kimbrell

-8 George A. Kimbrell (Pro Hac Vice) Sylvia Shih-Yau Wu (Pro Hac Vice) Meredith Stevenson (Pro Hac Vice)
+$4$ George A. Kimbrell (Pro Hac Vice) Sylvia Shih-Yau Wu (Pro Hac Vice)

-9 Center for Food Safety
+5 Meredith Stevenson (Pro Hac Vice) Center for Food Safety

-10 303 Sacramento Street, 2nd Floor San Francisco, CA 94111 T: (415) 826-2770 / F: (415) 826-0507
+6 303 Sacramento Street, 2nd Floor San Francisco, CA 94111

-11 Emails- gkimbrell@centerforfoodsafety.org
+$7$ T: (415) 826-2770 / F: (415) 826-0507 Emails: gkimbrell@centerforfoodsafety.org

-12 swu@centerforfoodsafety.org mstevenson@centerforfoodsafety.org
+8 swu@centerforfoodsafety.org mstevenson@centerforfoodsafety.org

-13 Stanhania M. Davent (Pro Hac Vice)
+9

-14 Stephanie M. Parent (Pro Hac Vice) Center for Biological Diversity PO Box 11374
+10 Stephanie M. Parent (Pro Hac Vice) Center for Biological Diversity

-15 Portland, OR 97211 T: (971) 717-6404
+11 PO Box 11374 Portland, OR 97211

-16 Email: sparent@biologicaldiversity.org
+12 T: (971) 717-6404 Email: sparent@biologicaldiversity.org

+13

-17 Counsel for Plaintiffs
+14 Counsel for Plaintiffs

+15

+16

+17

-18 Counsel for Tiamums
+18

 19

 20

 21

 22

 23

 24

 25

 26

 27

-28
+${28}$